Construction of unshielded singular solutions of the harmonic field equations: Construction of a class of unshielded singular solutions of the harmonic field equation

 In the following we use the term 'classical solution of a differential equation' on a certain domain in the usual sense that a solution function satisfies the differential equation pointwise, and where the (partial) derivatives exist in the classical Weierstrass sense.

 Finally in order to have a well-defined Cauchy problem we need that some constrain equations are satisfied.
 Four\`{e}s-Bruhat observed that constraint condition $\Gamma^{\mu}=0,~0\leq \mu\leq n$ on the Cauchy surface are automatically transferred to $t>0$ as long as a solution exists.
 Therefore solutions of the harmonic field equations $R^{h}_{\mu\nu}=0$ are well defined if the initial data constraints $G^0_{\mu}(0,x)=0,~0\leq \mu\leq n$ are satisfied where $G^0_{\mu}$ is defined via the Einstein tensor $G_{\mu\nu}$.
-Some notation before we state the main theorem: we write
+Note that these simplified constraint equations hold in case of the vaccum field equations. \begin{rem} In the presense of matter the general constraint equations take the form